 Tim Smith, MFA, Program Coordinator W.W.
-Slider Humanities Center, Room 101A (270) 384-8079 smitht@lindsey.edu courses taken for the minor may simultaneously fulfill general education requirements.
-Please see the Graduation Requirements (bachelor's degrees) section of this catalog for information on the general education program and a major, students must complete the minor's core requirements and select program electives as indicated.
+Slider Humanities Center, Room 101A (270) 384-8079 smitht@lindsey.edu

 The mission of the Art program is to provide students with the opportunity to develop the skills and knowledge leading toward deeper appreciation of the visual arts, professional preparation, and individualized creative expression.